Guceri/Dex/README.md

 - [ ] Balance doesn't refresh when you fill an order from the orderbook
 - [ ] Update account balance based on pending orders in orderbook; update balance if orders(s) are cancelled or filled
 - [ ] Finish README.md with overview of project
+- [ ] Y axis prices are not displaying on chart after version upgrade of apex charts
-- [ ] Clean up non critical TODO items in code
+- [ ] Merge helper.js files
 - [ ] Pull price data from link oracles
 - [ ] Create a matching engine for autofilling orders
 - [ ] Create market making script to keep markets inline